The Spunky Curl Logo

 #10 Marie Sharp's Factory

-How about an adventure for your tastebuds?!
-Chances are you will find Marie Sharp's famous habanero hot sauce in every restaurant, souvenir shop, and convenience store.
-The condiment is a national treasure in Belize and the taste lives up to the hype.
+How about a spicy rollercoaster for your tastebuds?
+Chances are you will find Marie Sharp's famous habanero hot sauce in every restaurant, souvenir shop, and grocery store.
+The condiment is a national treasure in Belize and lives up to the hype!
+Schedule a one-hour factory tour via phone or email to learn about production and sample every hot sauce, jam, and steak marinade.
+We had a great time comparing flavors and buying our favorites.
+Tickets cost $10 USD per person.

 Final Thoughts

-Most of the aforementioned places are difficult to get to without a vehicle.
-Public transit is limited and tours are expensive.
-In the end, Brad and I decided to rent a car in Hopkins (4 days) and San Ignacio (1 day).
-Some days we planned two attractions to save time and money.
+Keep in mind most of the aforementioned places are difficult to reach without a vehicle.
+Public transportation is limited and group tours are expensive.
+Ultimately, Brad and I decided to rent a car in Hopkins (four days) and San Ignacio (one day) to make our trip easier.
+However you decide to explore the country, it will be unBelizeable!